wonkodv/hanstool/README.md

 All bindings are added by scripts.
-In the default scripts, `basic.0.py` puts various ht3 control functions, all of the utility functions, and some useful functions from the python libs (`sleep`, `Path`, etc.) into Env, but you don't have to.
+In the default scripts, `basic.0.py` puts various ht3 control functions, all of the utility functions, and some useful functions from the python libs (`sleep`, `Path`, etc.) into Env, but you don't have to use that file.

 Since anything that is defined in module scope of the scipts is put into the namespace, it might be useful to wrap code that uses variables or imports modules into a function with a name that does not annoy you later, or simply deleting it once it was called.
-From inside the variable, bindings in the Env can still be made with the `global` keyword.
+From inside, bindings in the Env can still be made with the `global` keyword.
-The `_` binding is later used as the result of the previous command, how the

     def initialize_something_once():
         import some.module